Bloodhundur/windows-gif-screenshotter/README.md

 # windows-gif-screenshotter

 **⚠️ IMPORTANT NOTICE:**
-This tool is slated for a rewrite with Linux (Wayland) support, as I no longer use Windows & Wayland does not support global key listeners.
+This tool is slated for a rewrite with Linux (Wayland) support, as I no longer use Windows & Wayland does not support global input listeners.

 ## Overview